jakobevangelista/nextauth-clerk-migration/README.md

     return new Response("Invalid signature", { status: 401 });
   }

+  // --- everything above this line is queue specific code to
+  // authenticate the queue api ---

   const lengthOfQueue = await redis.llen("key");

+  // you can modify how many requests you want your queue to pop here,
+  // this is using the max, 20 requests, but you can tone it donwn to
-  const lengthOfLoop = lengthOfQueue > 20 ?
+  // work with the trickle if your trickle is going at the same time const lengthOfLoop = lengthOfQueue > 20 ?
 20 : lengthOfQueue;

   for (let i = 0; i < lengthOfLoop; i++) {
-    const email = await redis.lpop<string | null>("email");
+    // pop off all the information we want const email = await redis.lpop<string | null>("email");
     const password = await redis.lpop<string | null>("password");
     const id = await redis.lpop<string>("id");
     if (!email) break;

+    // check if user already exists
     const searchUser = await clerkClient.users.getUserList({
       emailAddress: [email],
     });

-    if (searchUser.data.length > 0) {
+    // create user if they dont exist if (searchUser.data.length > 0) {
       continue;
     } else {